polarbeargo/FSND/README.md

 ```
 #### GET /actors
-- Fetches a dictionary of actors in which the keys are the ids and the value is the corresponding string of the actors.
+- Fetches a dictionary of actors.
 - Returns: An object with a single key, `actors`, that contains a list of actors their name, age, gender and a success value
 - Sample: `curl -X GET -H "Content-Type: application/json" https://cd0044-full-stack-web-developer.onrender.com/actors -H "Authorization: $ACTORS_TOKEN"               `
 ```json